lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 Once you perform any other operation,
 Blender leaves the interactive mode and accepts all of the values.
-Because it's modal, you can't return to the interactive mode after completing/leaving the operation or changing from :guilabel:`Edit Mode` to :guilabel:`Object Mode`.
+Because it's modal, you can't return to the interactive mode after completing/leaving the operation or changing from *Edit Mode* to *Object Mode*.
-If you want to restart the operation from its beginning, you can hit :kbd:`Ctrl-Z` at any time in :guilabel:`Edit Mode`.
+If you want to restart the operation from its beginning, you can hit :kbd:`Ctrl-Z` at any time in *Edit Mode*.

 - The basic location of the cursor at the point of view (using Global coordinates) will determine around which axis the selection is extruded and spun at first (See Fig. 6 - Cursor Basic Location - Transform Panel).
-Blender will copy your cursor location coordinates to the values present in the :guilabel:`Center` values of the :guilabel:`Screw` interactive Panel.
+Blender will copy your cursor location coordinates to the values present in the *Center* values of the *Screw* interactive Panel.
 Depending on the Global View position, Blender will automatically add a value of **1** to one of the Axis Vectors, giving the profiles a starting direction for the Screw Operation and also giving a direction for the extrusions.
 (See examples below.)

 - The position of the 3D cursor will be the starting center of the rotation.
 Subsequent operations (e.g. pressing the Screw button again), will start from the last selected element.
 Continuous operations without changing the selection will repeat the operation continuously from the last point.